HitzSPB/saas_kubernetes_poc/README.md

 ## Before use
 You can use my code freely as long as you credit me correctly where you use it.
 If you wish to take the source privately, please message me.
 I will allow it; however, I am curious how you will use the source code...
 I am not expecting payment or anything, just the simple respect of getting informed.

+## Contributions
+You are welcome to create pull requests to change the code base into something better.
+However, they will most likely not be looked at until I am done with the beginning code phases.

 ## Folder structure
 src:: The folder will contain all frontend and backend code deployment:: Will contain all deployment files that belong to kubernetes and similar products